-Lawn care is essential year-round and includes regular watering, pruning, and the use of liquid lawn care products.
+Lawn care is essential year-round and includes regular mowing, watering, and the use of liquid lawn care products.
 Each season also requires its own specific set of lawn care practices that you'll want to familiarize yourself with.
-That way, you will be prepared to follow the proper steps to perfect seasonal lawn care no matter the season.
+That way, you will be prepared to follow the proper steps to perfect a perfect lawn no matter the season.

 We’ve put together a complete guide to help you understand the basics of an aerated lawn.
 We’ll cover: